 Vitamin E seems to be one of those therapies that help people.
 Toxins, including renegade molecules known as free radicals which damage healthy molecules by stealing electrons to balance themselves, are left behind to irritate the muscles.
-Just as Vitamin E soaks up free radicals linked to heart disease, etc., it can also attack those causing leg cramps. (get more info on Free Radicals and Antioxidants).
-In many trials, the use of Vitamin 400 IU daily, handled these cramps.
+Just as Vitamin E soaks up free radicals linked to heart disease, etc., it can also attack those causing leg cramps.
+(Get more info on Free Radicals and Antioxidants).
+In many trials, the use of Vitamin E 400 IU daily, handled these cramps.

-Electrolytes – magnesium, potassium, calcium and sodium – are some of the most important and most well known nutrients in the fight against cramping.
+Electrolytes – magnesium, potassium, calcium and sodium – are some of the most important and most well-known nutrients in the fight against cramping.
 But, did you know that you are most likely to run out of magnesium before any other electrolyte?
 Most people do not eat enough foods containing magnesium (such as green leafy vegetables, nuts, figs, and pumpkin seeds).

 Magnesium is needed by the cells to allow potassium and calcium to move in and out when needed for the muscle to do its job.
 Without adequate levels of any of these nutrients, the muscle becomes irritable.
 Both potassium and calcium are needed and the body usually has enough of these two electrolytes, but if the body doesn’t have magnesium, it can’t use the other two.

 Magnesium is a powerful relaxant for the muscles and this mineral is the preferred treatment for stopping premature labor contractions and a dangerous condition called preeclampsia which causes extreme swelling and high blood pressure in pregnant women.
-However, please note that pregnant women, under a medical doctor’s care, should not take any supplement without first discussing it with him/he due to different reactions with drugs.
+However, please note that pregnant women, under a medical doctor’s care, should not take any supplement without first discussing it with him/her due to different reactions with drugs.